Parameters

 The component has basic validation to ensure the secret contents are a plausible Kubernetes TLS secret.

-The dictionary keys are used as metadata.name
+The dictionary keys are used as metadata.name for the resulting Secret resources.

-The dictionary values are directly merged into a Secret
+The dictionary values are directly merged into a Secret resource which only has type=kubernetes.io/tls set.

-The secrets are created in the namespace indicated by parameter namespace
+The secrets are created in the namespace indicated by parameter namespace.

 The OpenShift authentication operator generates a secret which contains the certificate and secret key of the ingress default certificate in a single field.
 To ensure that the concatenated data is always valid, the component appends a trailing newline to each field of the provided secret.